xantari/PinCab.Configurator/readme.md

 4. PinUp Popper / Player location settings read/write/validation
 5. Create help HTML pages and hookup to the program
 6. Add all SetDMD functions to program
-7. Add a feature that will compare your table list in PinballY / PinballX / Pinup Popper and show you missing and extra media (such as old outdated recordings) for things like Wheels / Backglass / Playfield / Launch Audio / etc.
+7. Add a feature that will compare your table list in PinballY / PinballX / Pinup Popper and show you missing and extra media (such as old outdated recordings from renamed tables, etc that don't match the tablename exactly) for things like Wheels / Backglass / Playfield / Launch Audio / etc.
 8. P-Roc settings read/write/validation
 9. Manual validation output info for Pinball FX2/FX3